 Inclusion Criteria:

-• Participant must weigh >3 kilogram (kg) at entry and be within the 5th and 95th percentiles (inclusive) for the participant's age, based on the World Health Organization (WHO) child growth standards; Body Mass Index (BMI) for age.
-In Cohorts 3 and 4, weight for height may be used instead of BMI for age according to the local standard of care
+• Participant must weigh >3 kilogram (kg) at baseline and be within the 5th and 95th percentiles (inclusive) for the participant's age, based on the World Health Organization (WHO) child growth standards; Body Mass Index (BMI) for age.
+In Cohorts 3 and 4, weight for height/length may be used instead of BMI for age according to the local standard of care.
+Per WHO guidance, for participants aged < 2 years in Cohort 4, length will be used to calculate the BMI instead of height

 • For Cohorts 1 and 2 only: Heterosexually active girls may participate if they are of non-childbearing potential, or if they are using effective birth control methods and are willing to continue practicing birth control methods throughout Multidrug Resistant Tuberculosis (MDR-TB) treatment and for 6 months after stopping TMC207 treatment, or if they are non-heterosexually active or willing to practice sexual abstinence throughout MDR-TB treatment